aaditya-9000/ds-project/README.md

 # ds-project
-This is my data science project where the basics are applied.
+This is my data science project.